 - Range of environments: Asiatic golden cats have been seen from tropical lowlands up to almost 13,000 feet in India’s Sikkim region.
 Very little is known about these shy, elusive cats.
 Wildlife experts suspect they live in a variety of habitats, including high-altitude grasslands and rocky areas, though most sightings are in evergreen forests.
 (Cat Specialist Group; Sunquist and Sunquist)

 - Prey base: Small animals, including rodents, birds, lizards, and snakes, are often on the menu, but Asiatic golden cats can take down any size of mammal up to the size of a small deer.
 They also prey on domestic poultry, sheep, and goats.
 (Kawanishi and Sunquist; Sunquist and Sunquist)

 - Example of guild: Asiatic golden cats are often found along with clouded leopards and marbled cats.
 (Cat Specialist Group) They also share the island of Sumatra with tigers.
 (McCarthy et al., 2015a; Sunarto et al.) On the Malaya Peninsula, Asiatic golden cats are the fourth most commonly imaged cat in camera traps, after tigers, leopards, and leopard cats; here, clouded leopards and marbled cats aren’t so often photographed.
 (Azlan and Sharma)

-This is a slightly edited chapter from my eBook on Asia’s small cats, which is on sale at Google Play with the single-use code C818S5F9UJ0FT through April 5th (you have to log in to Google first).
+This is a slightly edited chapter from my eBook on Asia’s small cats, and edited again on November 1, 2022.

 Featured image: Open Cage via Wikimedia, CC BY-SA 2.5